maojrs/topics_book/book/docs/introduction.md

 1. Micro introduction with hook (a video or such).
 2. Start straight into the project
 3. Historical background and broader context
-4. Possible projects related to subject (in detail)
+4. Possible projects related to subject (in detail and add difficulty stars to it)
 5. References

 ## Overview